ajaffer/behavior-cloning/README.md

 [image8]: ./history.png "History"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.
+###I am detailing all the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and how I addressed each point in my implementation.

 ---
-###Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode

-My project includes the following files:
+1. My project includes the following files:
 * model.py containing the script to create and train the model Use this command to create and train the model:
 ```sh